ZanzyTHEbar/Almanac/README.md

 Once you have created the `.env` file, you can run the following commands to setup and start the Node.js app.

+## Setup Server

-Navigate to the app directory (this is where the `.env` file is located)
+Navigate to the app directory (this is where the `.env` file will be located)

-        cd /JavaScript-Calendar-Project/App
+        cd /JavaScript-Calendar-Project/app

 Install the Node.js modules